 Each employee must be familiar with the equipment and measures employed to prevent and protect against fire in work areas.
-Learn how to use the Gas Leak Indicator Gascope Model 60.
+Learn how to use the gas leak detection equipment.

 Fire Permits

 Learn how to quality employees in the proper issuance of Company Fire Safety Permits.
 Learn how to test for contamination of flammable or combustible liquids, gases or vapors and safety precautions to follow before issuing a Fire Safety Permit.